15 Years Of The Social Network | Revisiting Anxieties Around The Internet & Human Connection

 info_icon

 Sean Parker (Justin Timberlake), Napster’s founder, showed Mark how to scale Facebook at breakneck speed, favoring ambition over ethics or law.
-That the one who does it first, is favored over the one who does it “right”.
-His advice reads like the blueprint of countless AI ventures today, scraping images, music, and text with little thought for permission, all in the name of rapid innovation.
-Rewatching the film brings up a recurring fear that the ethics of data are no longer abstract—they are daily, unavoidable, and dangerously human.
+That the one who does it first, is favoured over the one who does it “right”.
+His advice reads like the blueprint of countless AI ventures today, scraping images, music, and text with little thought for permission, on the pretext of rapid innovation.
+Rewatching the film brings up a persisting fear that the ethics of data are no longer abstract—they are daily, unavoidable, and dangerously human.
 AI-bands like “The Velvet Sundown” blew up in 2025 with millions of plays.
 Tilly Norwood, an AI “actress,” is being signed by numerous agents, sparking outrage over digital doubles practically replacing real artists.
-Millions of hours of human labor and employment opportunities are digested into algorithms, repackaged like fast-food creativity.
+Millions of hours of human labour and employment opportunities are digested into algorithms, repackaged like fast food creativity.

 AI “actress” Tilly Norwood